Explore

 In Minnesota Special Education, we provide programs and resources to help people explore and become interested in teaching students with disabilities.
 The Minnesota Low Incidence Projects, Special Education staff, and Minnesota Special Education Preparation Programs are working in collaboration to address both the nationwide teacher shortage and the huge increased demand for Minnesota Special Education teachers.

-Teacher and student signing
+Teacher and student communicating with sign language

 What is special education?